reactorlabs/RhoVec/semantics.md

     the original vector.

   * `E_Subset1_Zero`: Subsetting a vector with `0` returns an empty vector of the same type.

-  * `E_Subset1`: Subsetting takes a boolean vector of the same length.
+  * `E_Subset1_Bool`: Subsetting takes a boolean vector of the same length.
 If the boolean vector contains `True`, then the element at the corresponding location is selected; if it contains `False`, then the corresponding element is skipped; and if it contains `NA_b`, then `NA` (of the appropriate type) is selected.

+  * `E_Subset1_Positive`: Subsetting takes a vector of positive integers, which describes the index of elements to return.
+The index vector non-empty.
+    Indices that are out of bounds or denoted by `NA_i` select `NA` (of the appropriate type).

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within